Failure to Appear in Court

 In many felony and misdemeanor cases, the criminal defense attorney will ask the client to sign a waiver of appearance that is filed with the court.
 The attorney will then tell the client that he or she is not required to appear at the next court date.

 Nevertheless, a blanket policy is probably illegal under Florida law.
-If a person is taken into custody for failing to appear after being released by their attorney under a properly filed waiver of appearance, then the attorney can file a petition for a writ of habeas to address the issue with a higher court.
+If a person is taken into custody for failing to appear after being released by their attorney under a properly filed waiver of appearance, the attorney can file a petition for a writ of habeas to address the issue with a higher court.

 Failure to Appear as a Violation of Pretrial Release

+A defendant that does not comply with the terms of the pretrial release can have his or her bond forfeited if certain factors are proven.
 For example, Section 903.26, F.S.
 Rule 3.131(c)(1), Fla.
 R. Crim.
 Pro., provides that a defendant who willfully fails to appear and breaches a bond is not eligible for a recognizance bond.

 Rule 3.131(c)(2), Fla.
 R. Crim.
 Pro., provides that if the defendant fails to appear and is arrested, he or she is not eligible for a recognizance bond or any form of bond that does not require a monetary undertaking or commitment equal to or greater than $2,000 or twice the value of the monetary commitment or undertaking of the original bond, whichever is greater.

-Any defendant who failed to appear on the day of any required court proceeding in the case at issue and who was later arrested is not eligible for a recognizance bond or for any form of bond which does not require a monetary undertaking or commitment equal to or greater than $2,000 or twice the value of the monetary commitment or undertaking of the original bond, whichever is greater.
+Any defendant who failed to appear on the day of any required court proceeding in the case at issue and who was later arrested is not eligible for a recognizance bond or for any form of bond that does not require a monetary undertaking or commitment equal to or greater than $2,000 or twice the value of the monetary commitment or undertaking of the original bond, whichever is greater.

 The court, however, has discretion in determining conditions of release if the defendant proves circumstances beyond his or her control for the failure to appear.

-In Hillsborough County, it is common for the court to issue a capias warrant for a person’s arrest after the person is rejected from the misdemeanor intervention program (MIP) or the felony pre-trial intervention program (PTI).
+In Hillsborough County, it is common for the court to issue a capias warrant for arrest after the person is rejected from the misdemeanor intervention program (MIP) or the felony pre-trial intervention program (PTI).

 Finding a Lawyer for a Failure to Appear Warrant in Hillsborough County, FL

+Contact us to speak directly with a criminal defense attorney at the Sammis Law Firm in Tampa, Hillsborough County, FL.
 We can help you determine the best way to resolve the case after a failure to appear on an arrest warrant or capias on any felony or misdemeanor charge in Florida.

 We also represent clients rejected from the Misdemeanor Intervention Program or the Pre-Trial Intervention Program in Hillsborough County.

 The docket in these cases says that the case was closed, a misdemeanor or felony intervention program application was submitted, but the defendant was eventually “rejected” from the intervention program.
+The court will then set a PTI or MIP reject arraignment hearing.
+The court can issue a capias for failing to appear in court and forfeit your surety bond.

 If you are arrested for any charge of Failure of Defendant on Bail to Appear (§ 843.l5, Fla.
 Stat.), then you will not be released on a bail bond until after your first appearance hearing.